bioinfo-pf-curie/as-mapping/mapping_pipeline/README.rst

 What is it ?
 ============

-| This pipeline was designed for the mappings of reads prior to allele specific analysis
+| This pipeline was designed for the mappings of reads prior to allele specific analysis.
+Most of the described methods are present in the present pipeline.

 For any question about the pipeline, please contact kenzo.hillion@curie.fr